ShumailaAhmed/AI-Workshop/README.md

 print(z.grad)
 ```

-This is all, we can now use this knowlegde to train neural networks.
+This is all, we can now use this knowledge to train neural networks.

 ## Linear Regression

-We will get fimiliar with common machine learning algorithms and train a linear model to propoerly fit a set of data points.
+We will get familiar with common machine learning algorithms and train a linear model to properly fit a set of data points.
 Here we will discuss various fundamental concepts involved in training a model, including

 1. loss function
 2. gradient descent